dmfbsh/dmfbsh.github.io/_data_source/Shropshire_Notebook-Castles.md

 The main feature of the castle is the great square tower, built during the reign of Henry II.

-During the English Civil War, Bridgnorth was one of the Midlands’ main Royalist strongholds.
-But following a three week siege Cromwell’s Roundheads took Bridgnorth - Cromwell ordered that the castle be demolished and by 1647 little of the structure remained.
+During the English Civil War, Bridgnorth was one of the Midlands' main Royalist strongholds.
+But following a three week siege Cromwell's Roundheads took Bridgnorth - Cromwell ordered that the castle be demolished and by 1647 little of the structure remained.
 As a result, the remaining parts of the great tower now lean at an angle of 15 degrees (four times the lean of the tower at Pisa).
 ![](https://raw.githubusercontent.com/dmfbsh/dmfbsh.github.io/master/assets/images/castles/2019-02-02_14_34_09_DSC_3187_DxO.jpg)

 <!--Type: Item-->